Bacteria and micro-organisms involved in water treatment

 Where are bacteria present?

-Everywhere, from the water arriving at the treatment plant to its outlet.
+Everywhere, from the water arriving at the treatment plant to the water leaving it.
 The operating parameters defined in the treatment basins influence the development of various microbial structures and the species of which they are composed.
 This species-rich ensemble of microorganisms achieves a higher level of biodegradation on a wide range of substrates, unlike the use of single cultures.
-This is the main reason for the quality of the treated wastewater.
+This is the main factor affecting the quality of treated wastewater.

 Usually, these organisms swarm and agglutinate into a flake-like mass in free cultures, called the floc.
 These flocs, visible to the naked eye, contain living and dead cells of bacteria, fungi, protozoa and metabolic products.
 They agglomerate around the suspended organic matter on which they feed.
 This is the case, for example, with activated sludge.
 In addition, in fixed cultures, similar biofilms develop on contact surfaces.
 For example, biofilters and biological discs are fixed cultures.

 Some plants have UV reactors to decontaminate the water and eliminate any remaining microbes.
-Some factories use UV reactors to eliminate any remaining bacteria in the water.
+Others inject chlorine before discharging the water into the river.
 This is the case in Australia and New Zealand, for example.

 bactéries sur site 2 x 1m3 bacteries bacteria - 1H2O3